someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 ![Aggregation](./img/aggregation-2.png)

-With this information, we can quikly identify the most expensive accounts to take cost reduction measures.
+With this information, we can quickly identify the most expensive accounts to take cost reduction measures.

 I hope at this point resotonotebook whetted your appetite.
 Let's install it and start playing with it!